 What to Bring to Hawaii Volcanoes National Park

 When viewing the lava at Halema’uma’u Crater on the slopes of Kilauea, there are a few things you need to do it safely.
-Wear sturdy closed-toe shoes.
-Lava is unforgiving and one slip or stumble and the lava rocks will cut into you very easily.
+Wear sturdy, closed-toe shoes.
+Lava is unforgiving; one slip or stumble and the lava rocks will cut into you very easily.

-You should also have with you plenty of water.
-There are so many people who get lost on the trail coming back to their car and are without water that it is scary.
+You should also have plenty of water with you.
+It is scary how many people get lost on the trail coming back to their car and are without water.
 So just make sure you have water with you at all times.

 Flashlights are inexpensive and can save your life out there.